Axway/amplify-central/content/en/docs/Overview/_index.md

 ### Amplify management plane

-The management plane allows platform admins and API providers to administer users, teams, agents, and other related entities in support of managing your distributed environments and organizations.
+The management plane allows Platform Administrators and API providers to administer users, teams, agents, and other related entities in support of managing your distributed environments and organizations.

 #### Marketplace